sudahui/AAAI/README.md

 We use Tensorflow1.0 and Python2.7 for convenient.
 1. Create a new "Checkpoints"  directories inside it.
 2. Change the parameters in main.py according to your GPU memeory size.
+3. Read the core code file WS_vhred.py
-3. Read, Change and Run main.py
+4. Change and Run main.py
 ### References

     Improving Variational Encoder-Decoders in Dialogue Generation.
 Xiaoyu Shen, Hui Su, Shuzi Niu, Vera Demberg.
 2018.
 AAAI https://arxiv.org/abs/1802.02032